adg30/arch-pc-build/README.md

 ## 1. Introduction

-This project aims to produce an **Intel-based Extreme-entry level gaming desktop computer** with a budget of **₱200,000**.
-The build is primarily intended for high-performance gaming, providing the ability to run contemporary titles effectively, while also meeting general-purpose computing requirements such as academic activities, productivity, and multimedia applications.
+This project aims to design an **Intel-based Extreme-entry level intel-based gaming desktop PC** with a budget target of **₱200,000**.
+The build focuses on providing high-performance 4K gaming while remaining practical for everyday tasks such as academic work, productivity, and multimedia use.

-Each component was carefully chosen to meet the budget constraints while ensuring compatibility, performance, and dependability.
-The goal of this build is to showcase a well-balanced system that meets the project's criteria and illustrates the proper application of computer architecture concepts in a practical setting.
+Our goal was not simply to assemble the most powerful machine possible, but to demonstrate how performance, compatibility, future-proofing, and local availability must be balanced under real-world constraints.
+By working with only Manila-based vendors, we accounted for pricing, sourcing, and warranty considerations that affect builders in the Philippines.

+This approach highlights the importance of strategic component selection in computer architecture: each part was chosen not just for raw power, but also for its ability to ensure system stability, upgrade paths, and long-term usability.

 ---